itsMapleLeaf/screent/notes.md

 - [x] press recording hotkey
 - [x] run slop for a recording region
-- [ ] show the recording frame sized to the region
+- [x] show the recording frame sized to the region
+- [ ] style the recording frame with a fancy border and button
 - [ ] record (not sure how to not record the frame itself??)
 - [ ] stop recording via button on frame / hotkey / tray icon
 - [ ] save to file